 - a) Mental Health care is a major need in the community as reflected by the lack of resources when patients are seen in the emergency department.
 There are at least 10% of transfers are mental health related conditions.
 There is only one psychiatrist on the medical staff.
 This limits FWMC's ability to provide 24-hour mental health in patient consultations.
 According to FWMC CHNA survey, only 30% of family members are able to "find and use" mental health services.
 (CHNA, pg.
-52, 6/13) Currently, outpatient services simply do not meet the needs of the community, including the uninsured. - b) Surgical subspecialty services Ear, Nose and Throat specialist are unavailable to both the community and FWMC.
+52, 6/13) Although we have instituted telehealth services we do know that we need to do more to meet the needs of the community, including the uninsured. - b) Surgical subspecialty services Ear, Nose and Throat specialist are unavailable to both the community and FWMC.
 This severally limits the hospital's ability to care for the demands of our community as it relates to emergency or elective surgical ENT surgical procedures.
 In addition, ENT outpatient serves adolescent and pediatrics, which is not available in the local community. - c) Oncology services are limited in the area, and FWMC is unable to provide this service.
 African Americans have the highest cancer death rate and shortest survival of any racial or ethnic group.
 Patients may receive care at tertiary centers which is a considerable burden to the patient and family members requiring to commute long distances. - d) Geriatric Specialist Fort Washington population is rapidly aging with a growing Medicare population, yet Geriatric trained specialist are lacking on staff at FWMC and in the community.
 These patients require special attention and skills to manage multiple complex medical conditions. - e) FWMC has a 4 bed ICU that supports only 1.0 FTE Intensivist.
-Continual on-site 24 hour coverage of urgent management of ICU patients is limited with hospitalist providing this back-up service. - f) The hospital has a need for vascular surgery services as there is currently a lack of providers in the county.
-The community health burdens of diabetes and renal disease drive the need for these services as patients require vascular access for renal dialysis and care for the impact of these conditions on the peripheral vascular system. - g) The hospital also currently lacks wound care services.
+Continual on-site 24 hour coverage of urgent management of ICU patients is limited with hospitalist providing this back-up service. - f) The hospital also currently lacks wound care services.
 Due to the aged population and presence of nursing homes in our service area, many patients need this service.
 It lends itself to a multi-disciplinary approach with nursing and surgery providers.